 |Under Ministry:||Ministry of Electronics and Information Technology (MeitY)|

-In an ongoing process of linking all the identity cards (driving license, PAN, voter ID, passport) and accounts (bank accounts, mobile numbers, etc.) with the Aadhaar, the government is mandating the linkage in a phased manner.
-Currently, it is mandatory to link the PAN and the bank account with the Aadhaar.
-The UIDAI provides services relating to Aadhar online as well as offline.
-The services range from updating the details of the registered person, to correction of data and checking the status of requisitions raised.
-For availing these services offline, one may visit an enrolment centre with the required documents and have their issues resolved.
+In an ongoing process of linking all the identity cards (driving license, PAN, voter ID, passport) and accounts (bank accounts, mobile numbers, etc.) with Aadhaar card, the government is mandating the linkage in a phased manner.
+Initially, it mandated to link the PAN and the bank account with the Aadhaar.
+Now, the government has made it mandatory to link PAN with Aadhaar.

 Let’s look at the steps on how to create a profile in this app?